lacchain/besu-pro-testnet/PERMISSIONING_PROCESS.md

 # PERMISSIONING PROCESS

 As public blockchain networks, LACChain Test Networks are open to any entity in Latin America and the Caribbean.
-As permissioned networks, entities must be authenticated and commit to comply with the law in order to be permissioned.
+As permissioned networks, entities must be authenticated and commit to comply with law, policies, and regulations in order to be permissioned.

 ### WRITER NODES